Timothy Harman, president

 Barry Ellsworth is the owner of Ellsworth Gallery, 215 E. Palace, which combines museum-quality Japanese antiques with contemporary painting, photography, and sculpture from around the world.
 A specialist in arts of the samurai, Ellsworth founded Shakudo Fine Arts in Paris.
-Ellsworth brings global perspective to the Santa Fe art market and since becoming SFGA president, has put an increased emphasis on professional development, via SFGA’s new Inside Insight roundtable discussions, and advocacy via 2016’s petition and social media campaign to stop New Mexico Senate Bill 226, a.k.a. “the art tax.”
+Ellsworth brings global perspective to the Santa Fe art market and since becoming a member of SFGA, has put an increased emphasis on professional development, via SFGA’s new Inside Insight roundtable discussions, and advocacy via 2016’s petition and social media campaign to stop New Mexico Senate Bill 226, a.k.a. “the art tax.”

 Stuart Ashman is the executive director of the Center for Contemporary Arts (CCA), 1050 Old Pecos Trail, offering art exhibitions, public programs, and a cinematheque, and hosting more than 55,000 art and movie lovers annually.
 Previously, Ashman served as President and CEO of the Museum of Latin American Art in Long Beach, California, as well as the Cabinet Secretary of the New Mexico Department of Cultural Affairs.
 He has also been Director of the New Mexico Museum of Art and Executive Director of Santa Fe’s Museum of Spanish Colonial Art.
 Much of Ashman’s career has been devoted to raising the profile the City of Santa Fe as an arts destination and creative community.